What Causes Flooding

 Types of Flooding

-In the UK, there are five main types of flooding that can all cause serious damage.
-Understanding what makes each type of flood different will help you know what to do to protect yourself and who to contact for assistance.
+In the UK, there are five main types of flooding.
+All of them can cause serious damage.
+Knowing how they differ helps you protect yourself and know who to call for help.

 River flooding